youarehero/youarehero/docs/install.rst

    EMAIL_HOST_PASSWORD =
    DEFAULT_FROM_EMAIL =

-and insert your email providers smtp, user and password, such as in an email-client.
+and insert an smtp-server, user and password, such as for an email-client.